Database Imports

 • SSL verification mode — If your database server provides a valid SSL certificate, please set this to Required, otherwise select Disabled.

-• Username — The username of the user used to connect to the database.
+• Username — The user's username used to connect to the database.
 This user must have read and write access.

 Note